 Some of the modalities I am trained in and find effective:

 EMDR, a somatic therapy developed to resolve symptoms of disturbing or unresolved life experiences.

-The Hakomi method, a somatic and experiential modality that helps bring awareness of "core material" (ie. beliefs, emotions, memories, images and action tendencies, often formed in childhood, that shape us, organize our experience, and define our way of relating to ourselves and the world).
+The Hakomi method, as a certified Hakomi therapist, I use a a somatic and experiential modality that helps bring awareness of "core material" (ie. beliefs, emotions, memories, images and action tendencies, often formed in childhood, that shape us, organize our experience, and define our way of relating to ourselves and the world).
 The client can then explore and follow present-moment experiences towards the "core material" in order to pursue ways to heal and evolve the core material.
 Through the study of present moment experiences in mindfulness, conflicts organically resolve, maladaptive patterns shift and resources are identified and strengthened.

 Emotion Focused Couples therapy, an attachment-based model that focuses on expanding and reorganizing important emotional

 responses, implementing and fostering the creation of a secure bond between

 partners, and helping to shift each partner’s position of interaction while

 initiating new cycles of interaction that are more beneficial for the